watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

     :wq
     <Enter>
     ```
-8. Update the permission for the fabmedical file
+8. Update the permission for the fabmedical file.

     ```text
      sudo chmod 600 ~/.ssh/fabmedical